hgraber/Hannah-Graber-Portfolio/critiquebydesign.md

 - What would you change about this visualization, if anything?

    **User 1:** I'd add light gray stats to the blank sections of the matrix, like barely perceptible, but enough so the reader knows there is data there.
 And, I'd add in some sort of consistent hierarchy for low, average, and high-needs categories by adding one big "high-needs" label and then the urban and rural labels smaller under the high-needs label.
    **User 2:** Maybe add additional data to the empty parts of this chart and show how the reader should sum the percentages, like with an arrow pointing across the rows or an equals sign and total percentages across either row or column data.

+### User Research Takeaways
+What patterns in the feedback emerge?
+What did you learn from the feedback?
+Based on this feedback, come up with what design changes you think might make the most sense in your final redesign.
+Document those in your writeup heading into Step Five.
+The feedback from this step should help guide your final redesign.